telerik/blazor-docs/components/grid/state.md

 > We recommend using an `async Task` handler for the `OnStateChanged` event, in order to reduce re-rendering and avoid blocking UI updates if the handler will wait for a service to save the Grid state somewhere.

+To observe the changes in the Grid state more easily, copy and run the following example in a local app and at full screen.

 >caption Using Grid OnStateChanged

 ````CSHTML